Pricing Plan

 Our assessors are fully qualified, insured, and highly experienced in assessing a wide range of residential and commercial properties.
 We stay current with the latest legal updates and building codes, so you don’t have to.

 Any property used for rental or commercial purposes must have a valid fire risk assessment.
-If you’re a landlord, HMO owner, letting agent, housing association, or building manager, you are legally required to ensure that a fire risk assessment has been carried out and is kept up to date.
+If you’re a landlord, HMO owner, letting agent, housing association, or building manager, you are legally required to ensure that a HMO fire risk assessment has been carried out and is kept up to date.
 In HMOs and blocks of flats, even the communal areas must be included in the assessment, and failure to comply can result in fines, enforcement notices, or even criminal charges.

 You may also need a fire risk assessment if you’re applying for an HMO license, renewing insurance, preparing for a local authority inspection, or responding to a tenant complaint.
 If your property layout has changed, or if significant alterations have been made (such as converting a loft or adding a new tenant), a new assessment is also recommended.